 A treadmill might burn calories faster than a recumbent exercise bike and provide quick fat loss in less time.
 However, recumbent bikes provide a comfortable workout that allows people to exercise for longer hours that helps in losing the same amount of weight as a treadmill.

-Studies also show that a person who loses weight gradually rather than quickly remains more fit and in shape for a longer time.
-So, a recumbent bike can compete with a treadmill in weight loss quickly.
+Studies also show that a person who gradually loses weight rather than quickly remains more fit and in shape for longer.
+While comparing a recumbent bike vs treadmill we find that a recumbent bike offers to lose weight naturally.